Buying properties in Ireland – Bidding Wars

 The bidding process

 At the end of the viewing, the agent will then tell you how to put in your bids.
 Most of the time they would ask you to email them and all the bids are done through emails.
-It’s a slow process thought.
+It’s a slow process though.
 Some of them have online bid systems where you can see how many bidders and how much they are bidding.
-There are many techniques people share on how to beat the system but ultimately, whoever willing to pay more gets the property.
+There are many techniques people share on how to beat the system, but ultimately, whoever is willing to pay more gets the property.

 Our strategy